danpub1/mkrpc/README.md

 * A - Prefer A because a and o are similar
 * B - Uppercase B because b is similar to 6, but take care to write the vertical stroke clearly to avoid confusion with 8
 * C - Either would be ok, upper and lower are similar, choose upper to avoid similarity with a and e
 * d - Lowercase d is preferred becauase D may be confused with 0 or o.
-Write the vertical stroke clearly to avoid confusion with a.
 * e - Lowercase e is preferred to distinguish from F
 * F - Uppercase F to distinguish from lowercase t
-* G is excluded because G is similar to 6 and g is similar to 8
+* Not G or g, because G is similar to 6 and g is similar to 8
 * h - H or h is ok - use opposite case of N
 * i - i is preferred because I may be confused with 1
 * J - avoid j for similarity with i